Drug treatment for pain

-- tricyclic antidepressants, for example amitriptyline or dosulepin, which are prescribed to be taken at night – these drugs act partly by improving sleep and partly by helping the brain to control sensations coming from the upper body and limbs
+- tricyclic antidepressants, for example amitriptyline, which are prescribed to be taken at night – these drugs act partly by improving sleep and partly by helping the brain to control sensations coming from the upper body and limbs

 - neuromodulatory drugs, for example gabapentin, carbamazepine and pregabalin, that act on the nervous system – these can help control some types of pain, especially when the pain is caused by nerve damage.

 Nerve blocks and other injection techniques for pain